 Your heart works hard for you.
-Show it some love during American Heart Health Month by exercising outdoors.
+Show it some love during American Heart Month by exercising outdoors.
 An inactive lifestyle is a big risk factor for heart disease, but you can take steps to help boost heart health with healthy exercise and nutrition.*

 Does going outside make you healthier?
 Research indicates that it can.
 Escaping to the great outdoors can help both your body and your brain.